Indefinite causal order enables perfect quantum communication with zero capacity channels: Proof of Theorem

-The other possibility is $U_1^2 \propto U_2^2 \propto I$, meaning that the unitaries $U_1$ and $U_2$ are proportional to self-adjoint unitaries.
+The other possibility is $U_1^2 \propto U_2^2 \propto I$.
+This condition means that the unitaries $U_1$ and $U_2$ are proportional to self-adjoint unitaries, with eigenvalues $+1$ and $-1$.
 Since the proportionality constant is an irrelevant global phase, we can discard it without loss of generality.
 Hence, we can take the unitaries $U_1$ and $U_2$ to be self-adjoint.
-If the unitaries $U_1$ and $U_2$ are proportional, we end up again in the situation where $\map E$ is a unitary channel.
-If the unitaries $U_1$ and $U_2$ are linearly independent, we now show that the state $\omega$ must be pure, namely $\omega = |\gamma\>\<\gamma|$, and in addition the pure state $|\gamma\>$ must satisfy the condition $|\<0|\gamma\> | = |\<1| \gamma\>|$.
-First of all, we observe that the condition $|\<0|\gamma\> | = |\<1| \gamma\>|$ must be satisfied by every pure state in the support of $\omega$.
-Indeed, we can set $i=j$ and $m\not = n$ in the Knill-Laflamme condition (\ref{KL}), obtaining